Buddhism in Myanmar: Buddhist education

 Devout Burmese Buddhists may send their children to local monasteries (kyaungs) to receive a Buddhist education, which, apart from learning the three Rs, also includes learning the Pāli Canon, the life story of Gautama Buddha, the 550 Jataka tales – most importantly the 38 Buddhist Beatitudes.

 Monks were the traditional teachers of the young and old alike until secular and missionary schools came into being during the British colonial administration.
 There has been a revival of monastic schools since the 1990s with the deepening economic crisis.
 Children from poor families that can ill afford fees, uniforms and books have renewed the demand for a free monastic education, and minority groups such as the Shan, Pa'O, Palaung, Lahu and Wa are benefitting from this revival.

 Monasticism

 Buddhist monks are venerated throughout Burmese society.
 According to 2016 statistics published by the State Sangha Maha Nayaka Committee, the Sangha included 535,327 members, evenly split between 282,347 fully-ordained Buddhist monks (bhikku) and 252,962 novice monks (samanera).
-There were also 60,390 thilashin (female renunciants).
+There were also 60,390 thilashin nuns.